Tobi Kahn: Exhibitions and public commissions

-In 2020, a commission, YZKAR, bronze memorial lights using remaindered steel from the World Trade Center, were installed at The 9/11 Memorial Museum, NY as well as the Grey Art Museum-NYU.

 In 2018, Tobi Kahn: Aura- New Paintings From Nature, a solo exhibition, opened at the Museum of Art - DeLand.

 In 2017, Anointed Time: Sculpture and Ceremonial Objects by Tobi Kahn was on view at The Butler Institute of American Art, Youngstown, OH.
 This exhibition involved Kahn's work from the early 1980s to 2017 and was first time his shrines, sculpture, and ceremonial art were all on view together.

 In 2017, Kahn had paintings included in the group show, Golem, at the Jewish Museum Berlin.

 In 2015, Reverie: Tobi Kahn, a solo show of current work opened at the Cornell Museum of Rollins College, Winter Park, FL.
 In that same year Meridian: Paintings and Ceremonial Art of Tobi Kahn was on view at the Fort Wayne Museum of Art, Indiana.